earthlab/hub-ops/docs/source/setup/git-crypt.rst

 Alternatively, follow the instructions on https://www.agwa.name/projects/git-crypt/

 2) Obtain a copy of :code:`hub-ops.gitcrypt.key`.
-You can ask Leah Wasser or Max Joseph for a copy.
+You can ask Leah Wasser, Karen Cranston, or Max Joseph for a copy.
 Copy the file into your checkout of :code:`hub-ops`
 3) From the checkout directory run: